tcosolutions/betterscan/README.md

 Make sure in your GitHub Repository under Settings->Actions->General the "Workflow permissions" are set to "Read and write permissions"

-If you want to scan on PR to main, use this
+If you want to scan on PR to main, use this.
+This will scan commit or PR.

 Create file under .github/worlflows/reviewdog.yml